Michigan Artist Relief Fund

 Is this legal?

 Yes.
 As a 501c3 we can collect tax deductible donations.
+Our Tax ID number is 81-2947112.
 We will be asking for W9s from everyone applying for funding.
+Anyone related to a board member or employee of Walk the Beat or Michigan Music Alliance can not apply for the fund.

 Who can apply?

 Any Michigan dwelling, full-time gigging musician who can be legally paid in the US who has had work cancelled by the COVID-19 outbreak.
 We need a W9 so we can track these payments.
-If you are an artist in need of assistance and it's not for a cancelled performance, visit Artist Relief Tree.
 We will be asking artists if they are willing to share how the fund helped them so donors can see the impact first hand.

 How does the money work?

-We receive donations via the Go Fund Me, PayPal, or this page.
+We receive donations via the Go Fund Me.
 Anything coming in from any of these ways is going directly into the special bank account for the fund.
 When a musician applies for assistance, their info goes into a spreadsheet.The entry is automatically time and date stamped.
 These entries are screened by our MMA board and then funds are released if the applicants fits the qualifications.
 We want to do our best to help as many people as possible, so we are hoping to turn applications around as quickly as we have funding.
-It looks like we will be sending money out via PayPal, but this may change as the system improves.
+It looks like we will be sending money out via PayPal.

 If you have questions, please reach out to us via email at firstname.lastname@example.org.